-Her and her husband, Moses McWilliams, would have a daughter, Lelia (a.k.a.
-A’Lelia) in June of 1885, but the young couple’s future was short, as Moses died just two years later, leaving Sarah a widow at the age of twenty.
+She and her husband, Moses McWilliams, would have a daughter, Lelia (a.k.a.
+A’Lelia), in June of 1885, but the young couple’s future was short, as Moses died just two years later, leaving Sarah a widow at the age of twenty.

-With her two-year-old daughter in tow, Sarah decided to leave the South and head for St. Louis, where some of her brothers had become barbers after leaving Louisiana as “Exodusters” years before.
+With her two-year-old daughter in tow, Sarah decided to leave the South and head for St. Louis, Missouri, where some of her brothers had become barbers after leaving Louisiana as “Exodusters” years before.
 Finding work as a laundress and cook, Sarah toiled for $1.50 a day.
-In 1894 she married her second husband John Davis but his unreliability as a spouse led her to leave him around 1903.
+In 1894 she married her second husband, John Davis, but his unreliability as a spouse led her to leave him around 1903.

-During this time, like many black women, Sarah began suffering hair loss due to poor diet and infrequent hair washing leading to scalp disease.
-Sarah learned about hair care from her brothers, and during the World’s Fair of 1904, she discovered Annie Turnbo, another African American hair care entrepreneur, and became a commission agent for Turnbo’s Poro Company.
-Applying the knowledge from her brothers, and Poro, Sarah began experimenting with solutions for her own hair-loss issue.
-Around the same time, Sarah began dating Charles Joseph Walker, a salesman for the St. Louis Clarion newspaper.
+During this time, like many black women, Sarah suffered hair loss due to poor diet and infrequent hair washing, leading to scalp disease.
+Sarah learned about hair care from her brothers.
+During the World’s Fair of 1904, she discovered Annie Turnbo, another African American hair care entrepreneur, and became a commission agent for Turnbo’s Poro Company.
+Applying the knowledge from her brothers and Poro, Sarah began experimenting with solutions for her own hair-loss issue.
+Around the same time, Sarah began dating Charles Joseph Walker, a St. Louis Clarion newspaper salesman.

-Walker proved to be a marketing guru, selling her hair product door to door, at churches and clubs, and even a mail order catalog, promoting not only a hair care system but also teaching other black women how to groom and style their hair, and of course, sell her product.
+Walker proved to be a marketing guru, selling her hair product door to door, at churches and clubs, and even a mail-order catalog, promoting not only a hair care system but also teaching other black women how to groom and style their hair and, of course, sell her product.
 Using her own image on the packaging with before and after pictures helped her overall image.
-Her now 21-year-old daughter A’Lelia was put in charge of the mail order operation in Denver, while she and her husband Charles traveled the south and eastern U.S. expanding the business.
+Her now 21-year-old daughter A’Lelia was in charge of the mail-order operation in Denver while she and her husband Charles traveled the south and eastern U.S. to expand the business.

-By 1908, Walker and her husband moved to Pittsburgh, Pennsylvania, establishing the Lelia College for “hair culturists”, then moved on to Indianapolis, Indiana in 1910, where she established the headquarters for Madame C.J.
+By 1908, Walker and her husband moved to Pittsburgh, Pennsylvania, establishing the Lelia College for “hair culturists,” then moved on to Indianapolis, Indiana, in 1910, where she established the headquarters for Madame C.J.
 Walker Manufacturing Company.
 In the meantime, the Denver operation was shut down in 1907, with A’Lelia taking over the Pittsburgh operation.
-All during this time, Walker was encouraging other black women to become successful in business, teaching them the “Walker Beauty Method”, and employing many of them as key executives in her company.
+During this time, Walker encouraged other black women to become successful in business, teaching them the “Walker Beauty Method” and employing many of them as key executives in her company.

-By the time her marriage to Charles Walker fell apart in 1912, Madame C.J. had made such a name for herself that she insisted on keeping his name.
-She trained almost 20,000 women as “Walker Agents” and it was hard to miss her heavy advertising that was prominent in magazines and African American newspapers of the day.
-Walker is quoted as saying in 1914, “I am not merely satisfied with making money for myself, I am endeavoring to provide employment for hundreds of women of my race.”
+When her marriage to Charles Walker fell apart in 1912, Madame C.J. had made such a name for herself that she insisted on keeping his name.
+She trained almost 20,000 women as “Walker Agents,” It was hard to miss her heavy advertising that was prominent in magazines and African American newspapers of the day.
+Walker is quoted as saying in 1914, “I am not merely satisfied with making money for myself; I am endeavoring to provide employment for hundreds of women of my race.”

 Walker was an advocate for education and donated thousands to African American charities.
-In 1916, she moved to New York City, leaving the day to day operations of her company to her management team in Indianapolis.
+In 1916, she moved to New York City, leaving her company’s day-to-day operations to her management team in Indianapolis.
 Her daughter A’Lelia had moved to New York in 1913.
 Here, Walker became more political, delivering lectures on social and economic issues at black institution conventions.
-In 1917, she joined the NAACP, and in 1918 the National Association of Colored Women’s Clubs honored Walker for making the largest individual contribution to help preserve Frederick Douglass’s Anacostia house.
-Also in 1917, the Madame C.J.
-Walker Hair Culturists Union of America Convention in Philadelphia is said to have been one of the first national meetings of businesswomen in America.
+In 1917, she joined the NAACP, and in 1918 the National Association of Colored Women’s Clubs honored Walker for making the largest individual contribution to help preserve Frederick Douglass’ Anacostia house.
+Also, in 1917, the Madame C.J.
+Walker Hair Culturists Union of America Convention in Philadelphia is said to have been one of America’s first national meetings of businesswomen.

-*Though she was eulogized as the first female self-made millionaire in America, Walker’s estate was worth an estimated $600,000 at the time she died.
+*Though she was eulogized as the first female self-made millionaire in America, Walker’s estate was worth an estimated $600,000 when she died.